ahmedshaaban1/ppp/PITCHME.md

 ## What is Parallel Programming?

 If I have a function that takes 30 seconds and I need to run it 10 times, that will take me 5 minutes in wall time.
-If I can pitch those 10 jobs to 10 different CPU's, then waiting for it to complete should only take ~30 seconds (thats 10x improvement!)
+If I can pitch those 10 jobs to 10 different CPU's, then waiting for it to complete should only take ~30 seconds (that's 10x improvement!)

 +++

-## Embarassingly Parallel Programming
+## Embarrassingly Parallel Programming

 + File conversion
 + Extract, Transform, Load pipelines
-+ Paramater Sweeps
++ Parameter Sweeps
 + Anything that can be cut up, worked on, and stitched back together.